Brause 361 Steno Blue Pumpkin

 - Effective with time

 At the same time it has all the convenience of a pen, so you can carry it around easily for holiday creations.
-An ideal choice for the traveller – always keep a notebook and one of these handy for your spontaneous inspirations.
-Go for the multicolored set so you have opportunity for variation.
+An ideal choice for the traveler – always keep a notebook and one of these handy for your spontaneous inspirations.
+Go for the multicolored set so you have the opportunity for variation.
+This is the top choice of the brush calligraphy pens.

 Kuretake No 50 Fountain Hair Brush Pen